yupimaki/netflix-and-socks/README.md

  - The `noip` client will be downloaded and set running in its own sand-boxed environment.
- - Set up the `noip` configuration with the details you signed up to the service with by copy and pasting the below code into the terminal
+ - Set up the `noip` configuration with the details you signed up to the service with
+   - Chane the details in the block below to your own, then copy and paste code into the terminal

 ```
 # set up config on aws instance - use your own details ofc